Oil Rig Fire Attorneys

 - A maintenance company

-More commonly, however, it is the oil company who is slack in carrying out its duties and responsibilities.
-Oil companies have a responsibility to stop using equipment that is found to be outdated or unsafe, but many times this does not happen because of financial pressure and the desire to increase profits.
+More commonly, it is the oil company who is slack in carrying out its duties and responsibilities.
+Oil companies have a responsibility to stop using equipment found to be outdated or unsafe, but this often does not happen due to financial pressure and the desire to increase profits.

 Statistics on Oil & Gas Industry Fires